andrewvanovernl/andrewvanovernl/README.md

 - Hi 👋 My name is Andrew VanOver
-- I'm an aspiring Front-End Developer 👍
+- I'm an Junior Front-End Developer 👍
 - 🌍 I'm based in Tilburg, Netherlands
 -  See my updated portfolio here!
 Much more styling with live demos. https://comfy-unicorn-fdc87c.netlify.app/
 - See my old portfolio with live demos at https://lustrous-bavarois-5a9a5e.netlify.app/